threefoldfoundation/threefold_data/content/blog/threefolds_game_changing_infrastructure_is_ready_part_one/threefolds_game_changing_infrastructure_is_ready_part_one.md

 <br/>

 So, what solutions does the ThreeFold Grid offer today already?
 And why exactly should you start to build on top of ThreeFold?
-Let’s explore some of the many possibilities available today!
+Let’s explore some of the many possibilities available today.

 ## The ThreeFold Grid – A cutting-edge, highly scalable peer-to-peer infrastructure